Kids Boxing in Bexley: Parent Guide

 As a boxing coach, I speak to parents every single week who are weighing up their options for children's sports.
 They want something that keeps their children active, teaches them discipline, and gets them off their screens.
 If you live in the Bexley borough and you are considering boxing for your child, you probably have a lot of questions.
 Boxing is not always the first sport parents think of, but it is undoubtedly one of the most effective for physical and mental development.

-I am going to break down exactly what you need to know about kids boxing classes, addressing safety, what happens in a typical session, and why making the short trip from Bexley to our gym is the best decision you can make for your child's athletic journey.
+I am going to break down exactly what you need to know about kids boxing classes, addressing safety, what happens in a typical session, and what to check when choosing a Kidbrooke boxing gym for your child.

 The Big Question on Every Parent's Mind: Is Boxing Safe?